JuliaLang/julia/doc/src/manual/strings.md

 ```

 A situation which is important to be aware of is when invalid UTF-8 strings are concatenated.
-In that case the resulting string may contain different characters than those that constitute
+In that case the resulting string may contain different characters than the input strings,
-input strings and its number of characters may be lower than sum of numbers of characters
+and its number of characters may be lower than sum of numbers of characters
 of the concatenated strings, e.g.:

 ```jldoctest stringconcat